i-look-like-tintin/TCExplorer/README.md

 - ~~Map glitches (jumps around) on panning.
 Investigating - May (Godzilla app.js was beautiful, and we killed him :c ) ((Hmm, it's server side, not a file issue.
 Doesn't exist in XAMPP) (Also doesn't seem to exist with chromium-based browsers))~~ Fixed.
 - QUERY: Determine whether experimental heatmap impacts loading of Tc Track data for unseen ensembles, as these use seperate data sources.
 Initial testing suggests no impact, but query further.
 - ~~Mobile app no longer functions correctly.
 Control toggles not switching between desktop to mobile.~~ Fixed, I fat-fingered lol
 - QUERY: Sweeping changes have been made to the application in version 0.13.0, by a tired developer who didn't bother to thoroughly test.
 Things may go wrong.
 If things do go wrong, feel free to yell at developer.
+- Mobile view does not handle rotation to landscape correctly.

 ## May's Immediate Roadmap
 - ~~Fix known experimental heatmap issues~~